drdaemos/xc5-docs/en/misc/dealing_with_x-cart_fatal_errors.md

 Typical PHP syntax error looks like this:

-{% highlight php %}Parse error: syntax error, unexpected 'typo' (T_STRING), expecting function (T_FUNCTION) in /Applications/MAMP/htdocs/next/src/classes/XLite/Module/CDev/AmazonS3Images/Main.php on line 97{% endhighlight %}
+{% highlight php %}{% raw %}
+Parse error: syntax error, unexpected 'typo' (T_STRING), expecting function (T_FUNCTION) in /Applications/MAMP/htdocs/next/src/classes/XLite/Module/CDev/AmazonS3Images/Main.php on line 97
+{% endraw %}{% endhighlight %}

 In this case you should check the file mentioned in the error message (e.g. `/Applications/MAMP/htdocs/next/src/classes/XLite/Module/CDev/AmazonS3Images/Main.php`) at the line 97 (as mentioned in the error message) and find the code that causes this problem.